-- 31 Motor Vehicle Account--State Appropriation \$2,237,000 - 32 Multimodal Transportation Account--State Appropriation . . . \$112,000 - The appropriations in this section are subject to the following conditions and limitations: - 36 (1) \$350,000 of the motor vehicle account--state appropriation is
+- 32 Motor Vehicle Account--State Appropriation \$2,237,000 - 33 Multimodal Transportation Account--State Appropriation \$112,000 - The appropriations in this section are subject to the following conditions and limitations:

-- provided solely for consultant support services to assist the commission in updating the statewide transportation plan.
-The updated plan must be submitted to the legislature by December 1, 2010. - (2) Pursuant to RCW 43.135.055, during the 2009-11 fiscal biennium, the transportation commission shall periodically review and, if necessary, modify the schedule of fares for the Washington state ferry system.
-The transportation commission may increase ferry fares, except no fare schedule modifications may be made prior to September 1, 2009.
-The commission shall work with the Washington state ferries to establish the administrative policies and infrastructure necessary to support the imposition of a ferry fare fuel surcharge beginning July 1, 2013.
-For purposes of this subsection, "modify" includes increases or decreases to the schedule. - (3) Pursuant to RCW 43.135.055, during the 2009-11 fiscal biennium, the transportation commission shall establish, periodically review, and, if necessary, modify a schedule of toll charges applicable to the state route number 167 high occupancy toll lane pilot project, as required under RCW 47.56.403.
+- 1 (1) \$350,000 of the motor vehicle account--state appropriation is 2 provided solely for consultant support services to assist the 3 commission in updating the statewide transportation plan.
+The updated 4 plan must be submitted to the legislature by December 1, 2010. - (2) Pursuant to RCW 43.135.055, during the 2009-11 fiscal biennium, 5 the transportation commission shall periodically review and, if 6 7 necessary, modify the schedule of fares for the Washington state ferry 8 The transportation commission may increase ferry fares, except no fare schedule modifications may be made prior to September 1, 9 10 The commission may only approve ferry fare rate changes that have the same proportionate change for passengers as for vehicles.
+11 12 commission shall work with the Washington state ferries to establish 13 the administrative policies and infrastructure necessary to support the 14 imposition of a ferry fare fuel surcharge beginning July 1, 2013.
+For purposes of this subsection, "modify" includes increases or decreases 15 16 to the schedule. - (3) Pursuant to RCW 43.135.055, during the 2009-11 fiscal biennium, the transportation commission shall establish, periodically review, and, if necessary, modify a schedule of toll charges applicable to the state route number 167 high occupancy toll lane pilot project, as required under RCW 47.56.403.
 For purposes of this subsection, "modify" includes increases or decreases to the schedule. - (4) Pursuant to RCW 43.135.055, during the 2009-11 fiscal biennium, the transportation commission shall periodically review and, if necessary, modify the schedule of toll charges applicable to the Tacoma Narrows bridge, taking into consideration the recommendations of the citizen advisory committee created under RCW 47.46.091.
-For purposes of this subsection, "modify" includes increases or decreases to the schedule. - (5) The commission may only approve ferry fare rate changes that have the same proportionate change for passengers as for vehicles. - 29 (6) The commission may name state ferry vessels consistent with its 30 authority to name state transportation facilities under RCW 47.01.420.
-31 When naming or renaming state ferry vessels, the commission shall 32 consider selling the naming rights and shall make recommendations to 33 the legislature regarding this option. - NEW SECTION.
+For purposes of this subsection, "modify" includes increases or decreases to the schedule. - 30 (5) The commission may name state ferry vessels consistent with its 31 authority to name state transportation facilities under RCW 47.01.420.
+32 When naming or renaming state ferry vessels, the commission shall 33 consider selling the naming rights and shall make recommendations to 34 the legislature regarding this option. - NEW SECTION.
 Sec.
-206. FOR THE FREIGHT MOBILITY STRATEGIC INVESTMENT BOARD - 36 Motor Vehicle Account--State Appropriation \$695,000
+206. FOR THE FREIGHT MOBILITY STRATEGIC INVESTMENT BOARD - 37 Motor Vehicle Account--State Appropriation \$695,000

-The appropriation in this section is subject to the following 1 2 conditions and limitations: The freight mobility strategic investment board shall, on a quarterly basis, provide status reports to the office 3 4 of financial management and the transportation committees of the legislature on the delivery of projects funded by this act.
-5
+The appropriation in this section is subject to the following conditions and limitations: The freight mobility strategic investment board shall, on a quarterly basis, provide status reports to the office of financial management and the transportation committees of the legislature on the delivery of projects funded by this act.